 The Waterfront Tier: Duryea’s, Navy Beach, and the Sunset Economy

 Montauk’s premier dining experiences share one trait: water.
-Not a view of water from behind glass, but actual proximity to it, with sand beneath your chair, salt in the air, and yachts anchoring offshore to dinghy in for dinner.
-This is the tier that defines Montauk restaurants in the popular imagination.
+Not a view of water from behind glass, but actual proximity to it, with sand beneath your chair and salt in the air.
+Above all, this is the tier that defines Montauk restaurants in the popular imagination.

 Duryea’s Lobster Dock